Design elements: Color harmony

+Color contrasts

 Color contrasts are studied with a pair of colors, as opposed to color harmony, which studies a set of colors.
 In color contrasting, two colors with perceivable differences in aspects, such as luminance or saturation, are placed side by side to create contrast.

 Johannes Itten presented seven kinds of color contrasts: contrast of light and dark, contrast of hue, contrast of temperature, contrast of saturation, simultaneous contrast, contrast of sizes, and contrast of complementary.
 These seven kinds of color contrasts have inspired past works involving color schemes in design.